rjkretschmar3/FabSec/README.md

 meaning that all peers will be leaders and no peers will be no leaders.
 		- state.enabled: This defaults to false meaning that the Gossip protocol won't be activated.

-	- Impicit Data: This is an interesting concept that won't be used in this project, but mentioning it to remind myself it exists.
+	- Implicit Data: This is an interesting concept that won't be used in this project, but mentioning it to remind myself it exists.
 However, since I won't be using it, that's as far as I'll go into here.

 - peer.tls.\*
 	- enabled: This is by default false, however we will certainly be using TLS communications, so all peers will have this value flipped to true.
-	- cert.file: This file is the certificate (cert.pem) file generated when one enrolls the peer with the Fab Server.
-It is the peer's identity and lives in `msp/signcerts/cert.pem`.
+	- cert.file: This file is the certificate (cert.pem) file that is generated when one enrolls the peer with the TLS Server.
+It is the peer's TLS identity and lives in `tls-msp/signcerts/cert.pem`.
-	- key.file: This file is the private key (fab-key.pem) file generated when one enrolls the peer with the Fab Server.
-It is what the peer uses to sign transactions and lives in `msp/keystore/fab-key.pem`.
+	- key.file: This file is the private key (key.pem) file generated when one enrolls the peer with the TLS Server.
+This lives in `tls-msp/keystore/key.pem`.
-	- rootcert.file: This file is the organization's root cetificate TODO: Finish this.
+	- rootcert.file: This file is the TLS root certificate It lives at `tls-msp/cacerts/<host>-<port>.pem`.

 ### Orderers
-An Orderer Node is the node that validates transactions and *orderers* them into blocks.
+An Orderer Node is the node that collects the different transactions and *orderers* them into the blocks that will eventually go on the ledger (blockchain).
+In a public blockchain, like that of Bitcoin or Ethereum, every node has the chance to be an "orderer" (although the call them miners).

 #### Notes about order.yaml
 The order.yaml configuration file is the main configuration file for an orderer node.

+#### Notes about the Genesis Block and the `configtxgen` tool in relation to Orderers
+Unlike peer nodes which need nothing more than an identity and a properly filled out `core.yaml` configuration file to be spun up, an orderer node which will be the beginning of a new network, that is it won't be joining an existing orderer cluster, needs something called a *Genesis Block*.
+These Genesis Blocks contain special information about the Channel in which the orderer node will be operating on.
+(More about Channels below.)

+### Channels
+Channels are the main way the nodes associate themselves with not only each other, but with the ledgers and chaincode as well.

+#### Notes on the Genesis Block and the `configtxgen` tool in relation to Channels.
+So, as mentioned above but intentionally glossed over, every Channel needs a Genesis Block.

 ### Chaincode
-Chaincode, as mentioned before, is the Hyperledger equivlant to Smart Contracts.
+Chaincode, as mentioned before, is the Hyperledger equivalent to Smart Contracts.
 These are Turing-complete programs that hold the business logic for a given use case.
 In that spirit, they are used to encapsulate the *shared processes* of the Fabric network.

 ### Ledgers